canonical/doc-hub/microstack/review-single-node-quickstart/single-node-quickstart.md

-This tutorial shows how to install MicroStack in the simplest way possible.
-It will deploy an **OpenStack 2023.1** (Antelope) cloud.
+In this tutorial we will install MicroStack in the simplest way possible, by deploying an **OpenStack 2023.1** (Antelope) cloud.

 The cloud will only allow access to its VMs from the local host.
 To enable access from any host on your network, follow the [Single-node guided](/t/35765) tutorial instead.